All Episodes

 Because if there's any disagreement about that statement, there are facts to which we can appeal to resolve any disagreement.

-On the other hand, if you say scientists should not split the atom or they ought not split the atom, well, that can that argument can go on forever and ever because there are no facts to which we can appeal to resolve any disagreement.
+On the other hand, if you say scientists should not split the atom or they ought not split the atom, well, that argument can go on forever and ever because there are no facts to which we can appeal to resolve any disagreement.

-You say scientists should not split the atom, I say scientists should split the atom.
+You say scientists should not split the atom.

 We'll just argue forever.

-Now, when I tell my students, I say, look, I'm not asking you to purge your vocabulary of normative statements, because normative statements are very good to trick people into doing what you want them to do.
+Now, when I tell my students, I say, look, I'm not asking you to purge your vocabulary of normative statements because normative statements are very good to trick people into doing what you want them to do.

 But in the process of tricking others, you need not trick yourself.